-(9) To the main argument, $^{140}$ [the reply] is clear enough from what has been said.
+(9) To the main argument,140 [the reply] is clear enough from what has been said.

 (53) William of Ockham, from Quodlibet 5, q.
-10: As for the first point, I say that the name 'synonym' is taken in two ways, namely strictly and broadly.
+10141: As for the first point, I say that the name 'synonym' is taken in two ways, namely strictly and broadly.
 In the strict sense, those names are called "synonyms" which all users intend to use simply for the same thing and in the same mode of signifying.
-For example, 'Marcus' and 'Tully' are synonyms.
-In the broad sense, those names are called "synonyms" which simply signify the same thing in all ways and in the same mode of signifying, in such a way that nothing is in any way signified by the one unless it is signified in the same mode of signifying by the other, even though not all users believe them to signify the same thing but, being deceived, they think something is signified by the one that is not signified by the other.
-For example, if someone believed that the name 'God' conveyed a whole and 'deity' its part.
+For example, 'Marcus' and 'Tully' are synonyms.142 In the broad sense, those names are called "synonyms" which simply signify the same thing in all ways and in the same mode of signifying, in such a way that nothing is in any way signified by the one unless it is signified in the same mode of signifying by the other, even though not all users believe them to signify the same thing but, being deceived, they think something is signified by the one that is not signified by the other.
+For example, if someone believed that the name 'God' conveyed a whole and 'deity' its part.143

-(54) John Buridan, Treatise on Supposition: Supposition is divided in another way into material and personal.
+(54) John Buridan, Treatise on Supposition144: Supposition is divided in another way into material and personal.
 Supposition is called personal when the subject or predicate of a proposition supposits for its ultimate significates or for its ultimate significate, as the term 'man' supposits for men in the proposition 'a man runs'.
-But supposition is called material when an utterance supposits for itself or for its like or for its immediate significate, which is the concept according to which it is imposed to signify.
-For instance, the term 'man' in the proposition 'Man is a species', 'Animal is a genus'.
+But supposition is called material when an utterance supposits for its elf or for its like145 or for its immediate significate, which is the concept accord-